 Today, modern biology is very clear about what a phenomenal transformation it is from a single-celled animal, to all the more complex forms of life, to what a human being is.
 But the fundamental nature of life is the same – it has not changed.
 It is just getting more complex.
 However, the ganas were not of the same texture of life.
 They were not made on Earth.
 And they had limbs without bones.

 If you try to use your body in a variety of ways, if you attempt asanas, you would wish you had no bones.
-I started my yoga when I was just 11, so when I taught hatha yoga when I was 25, people looked at me and said, “Oh, you don’t have bones.
+I started my Yoga when I was just 11, so when I taught Hatha Yoga when I was 25, people looked at me and said, “Oh, you do not have bones.
 You are boneless.”
-This is a dream of every yogi: that someday he will have limbs without bones so that he can do any asana he wants!
+This is a dream of every Yogi: that someday he will have limbs without bones so that he can do any asana he wants!

 The Well-Fed Scholar

-For thousands of years, Ganesh Chaturthi has lived on, and Ganapathi has become one of the most popular and most exported gods from India.
+For thousands of years, Ganesh Chaturthi has lived on, and Ganapati has become one of the most popular and most exported gods from India.
 He is very flexible.
 He takes on many forms and poses.
 He is also the god of learning.
 He was supposed to be a brilliant scholar.
-Ganapathi is always shown with a book and a pen, to show his scholarly capabilities.
-He had beyond normal human capabilities of scholarship and intellect.
+Ganapati is always shown with a book and a pen, to show his scholarly capabilities.
+His scholarship and intellect was beyond normal human capabilities.

 And he liked food.
 Usually, if someone has to look scholarly, he has to look skinny.
 But this is a nice, well-fed scholar.
 On this day, people generally believe that all you are supposed to do is eat well.
 People saw only the big belly, but missed the much bigger brain in the new head.
 That is the most important thing.
 His belly grew later.
 Maybe with such a big head, he did not feel like taking a walk!
 But the important thing is that his intelligence multiplied.
 So this is not just a day for eating.
 This is a day when you must multiply your brains, not your belly.

-All the yogic practices in one way are about this, that your intelligence need not be stuck where it is.
+All the Yogic practices in one way are about this, that your intelligence need not be stuck where it is.
 There are thousands of examples where people, starting simple spiritual practices, have multiplied their intelligence in many different ways.
-You will not grow a trunk, don’t worry, but you can strive for the multiplication of intelligence.
+You will not grow a trunk, do not worry, but you can strive for the multiplication of intelligence.